Kleiner Perkins

 Kleiner Perkins, formerly Kleiner Perkins Caufield & Byers (KPCB), is an American venture capital firm which specializes in investing in incubation, early stage and growth companies.
 Since its founding in 1972, the firm has backed entrepreneurs in over 900 ventures, including America Online, Amazon.com, Tandem Computers, Compaq, Electronic Arts, JD.com, Square, Genentech, Google, Netscape, Sun Microsystems, Nest, Palo Alto Networks, Synack, Snap, AppDynamics, and Twitter.
-By 2019 it had raised around $9 billion in 19 venture capital funds and four growth funds.
+By 2024, it had raised 21 venture capital funds and six growth funds.

 Kleiner Perkins is headquartered in Menlo Park in Silicon Valley, with offices in San Francisco and Shanghai, China.

-The New York Times described Kleiner Perkins as "perhaps Silicon Valley's most famous venture firm".
-The Wall Street Journal called it one of the "largest and most established" venture capital firms and Dealbook named it "one of Silicon Valley's top venture capital providers."

 History

-The firm was formed in 1972 as Kleiner, Perkins, Caufield & Byers (KPCB) in Menlo Park, California, with a focus on seed, early-stage, and growth companies.
+The firm was formed in 1972 as Kleiner Perkins.
+When Caufield and Byers became partners as well, the name was changed to Kleiner, Perkins, Caufield & Byers (KPCB) in Menlo Park, California, with a focus on seed, early-stage, and growth companies.
 The firm is named after its four founding partners: Eugene Kleiner, Tom Perkins, Frank J. Caufield, and Brook Byers.
 Kleiner was a founder of Fairchild Semiconductor, and Perkins was an early Hewlett-Packard executive.
 Byers joined in 1977.
+It was the very first venture capital (VC) firm to open an office on Sand Hill Road and is credited with creating the cluster of VC firms in that area.

 Located in Menlo Park, California, Kleiner Perkins had access to the growing technology industries in the area.
 By the early 1970s, there were many semiconductor companies based in the Santa Clara Valley as well as early computer firms using their devices and programming and service companies.
 Venture capital firms suffered a temporary downturn in 1974, when the stock market crashed and investors were naturally wary of this new kind of investment fund.
 Nevertheless, the firm was still active in this period.
 By 1996, Kleiner Perkins had funded around 260 companies a total of $880 million.
 Beyond the original founders, notable members of the firm have included individuals such as John Doerr, Vinod Khosla, and Bill Joy.

 Colin Powell joined as a "strategic" partner in 2005, while Al Gore joined as a partner in 2007 as part of a collaboration between Kleiner Perkins and Generation Investment Management.
 Mary Meeker joined the firm in 2010, and that year Kleiner Perkins expanded its practice to invest in growth stage companies.
 Meeker departed in 2019 to found Bond Capital.
 Mamoon Hamid from Social Capital and Ilya Fushman from Index Partners joined in 2017 and 2018 respectively, both as investing partners.